davidojedalopez/blog/posts/2019-12-04-25-days-of-serverless---day-02.md

 Now that it's my second time using the AWS SAM CLI, I could move faster and get straight to what was needed to solve the problem.

-I loved how you can [create events with the CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) and [use them to locally test your Lamda functions] (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html).
+I loved how you can [create events with the CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html) and [use them to locally test your Lamda functions](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html).
 Definitely helps a lot since you don't have to deploy everything to test your changes.

 ***